theobald-software/helpcenter.theobald-software.github.io/includes/components/table-cdc/about.md

 ### About Table CDC

 Change Data Capture (CDC) is a method to keep track of data changes such as insert, update and delete in SAP tables.
 The Table CDC component creates a log table in SAP that records any changes made to a selected table.
+Table CDC is an Add-On and requires a license.
+For more information, contact Theobald Software's sales team at [sales@theobald-software.com](mailto:sales@theobald-software.com).
 The content of the log table is cleared after every successful run of the extraction.
 Data that was not extracted is not cleared from the log table.

 For a detailed overview of this process, refer to the Knowledge Base article [Delta Mechanism of TableCDC](../../knowledge-base/table-cdc-mechanism.md).